 A few suggested Day Trips

-If you don’t fancy hiring a car to drive around Lanzarote, there are plenty of day trips and excursions to discover the César Manrique’s influence on Lanzarote.
+If you don’t fancy a rental car when you visit Lanzarote, there are plenty of day trips and excursions to discover the César Manrique’s influence on Lanzarote.

 As mentioned above, over 250 years ago, much of Lanzarote was covered in lava by violent volcanic eruptions.
 Although there are some places where you can walk on the lava, the majority of the black stuff makes up the protected area of Timanfaya National Park.

 Also known as Las Montañas del Fuego, a visit to Parque Nacional de Timanfaya is a highly recommended experience that you can easily do as part of an organised tour or hire a car and drive there yourself, which I would recommend.

 This is how we visited.
 We drove ourselves to the entrance, located in the west of Lanzarote, off the LZ-67 between Yaiza and Tinajo, paid the guards the 8€ per person entrance fee (young kids are free) and drove on through to the visitor centre which is about 1 km up the road.